aoswalt/workshop-reduce/README.md

 Let's use reduce to count the number of letters in a message.

-Any string will do, but I think one relevant to what we are donig is appropriate:
+Any string will do, but I think one relevant to what we are doing is appropriate:

 ```javascript
 const string = 'This is a string of text to use to count the occurances of letters.'